-Summer ranges and upper elevation winter ranges on the La Sals generally appear to be in good, stable condition according to permanent range trend studies conducted by UDWR in 2014.
-There are

-13 permanent range trend study locations on the unit of which 12 are found within elk use areas.
-Lower elevation winter ranges are showing slightly downward trends in range condition.
+Summer ranges and upper elevation winter ranges on the La Sals generally appear to be in good, stable condition according to permanent range trend studies conducted by UDWR in 2019.
+There are 14 permanent range trend study locations on the unit of which 13 are found within elk use areas.
+Winter ranges are showing slightly downward trends in range condition, with only 33 percent of sites being in fair-good to excellent condition.
 There is increased decadence in sagebrush communities and slight downward trends in herbaceous communities.
 Interagency spring range transects have shown relatively stable utilization by elk.
-Pellet-group transect data indicated lower range use by elk from 1998 to 2003.
 Range use has slightly increased over the last 10 years.
 USFS and BLM assessments of current vegetative trends on the unit have not indicated overutilization of herbaceous forage by elk.